tszylkiewicz/10x-tripper/.ai/db-plan.md

 - Soft-delete avoids hard data loss while keeping schema simple; `deleted_at` lacks index to reduce write amplification—can be added when physical purging or frequent queries require it.
 - Denormalisation of `people_count` and `budget_type` into `trip_plans` optimises reads and keeps queries simple.
 - `plan_details` JSONB structure keeps MVP flexible; future iterations may normalise into day/item tables if querying needs grow.
+- `generation_id` in `trip_plans` is nullable and optional—it tracks which AI generation (if any) the plan was created from.
+This supports analytics for measuring AI acceptance rates and generation-to-plan conversion.
 - **Supabase configuration**: Remember to add the above RLS policies and triggers through migrations (e.g. using `supabase db push`).